Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ### Dynamic Tile

-Dynamic Tiles are entities and they can be manipulated like an entity once a name is given to them.
+Dynamic tiles are entities, and they can be manipulated like an entity once a name is given to them.
 You can script it and all that jazz.
 Tiles are originally static meaning they cannot be used with scripts until converted to Dynamic.

 ##### Convert to Dynamic